o3de/o3de.org/content/docs/release-notes/22-10-0/feature-state.md

 description: Snapshot of the Open 3D Engine (O3DE) feature status grid for the 22.10.0 release.
 toc: true
 ---
 This feature grid shows the state of each feature system within **Open 3D Engine (O3DE)** for the 22.10.0 release.
-For an up-to-date feature grid and full notes, see the [o3de/community feature grid](https://o3de.github.io/community/features/form.html).
+For an up-to-date feature grid and full notes, refer to the [Feature State Form](https://o3de.github.io/community/features/form.html).

-Features are reported via each individual O3DE Special Interest Group (SIG).
-For more information about each SIG and their responsibilities, see the [o3de/community repository](https://github.com/o3de/community/) on GitHub.
+Features are reported by each individual O3DE Special Interest Group (SIG), as outlined in the [O3DE SIG Features Editing tool](https://o3de.github.io/community/features/) guide.
+For more information about each SIG and their responsibilities, refer to the [o3de/community repository](https://github.com/o3de/community/) on GitHub.

 ## SIG-Build